Cimpress-MCP/Platform-Authorizer/README.md

 ## What It Is

-authorize... customly
+Platform-Authorization is a custom authorizer intended to be used with AWS's API Gateway.
+API Gateway can use authorizers implemented as Lambda Functions to check authentication and authorization of a request before it passes through the gateway.
+This custom authorizer is meant for use with the Cimpress Mass Customization Platform, and is configured and customized for that.

 ## Why You Want It

-don't duplicate auth work
+It can be complex to get authentication working for a microservice on the MCP.
+There are a lot of fiddly little bits to implement in order to ensure that clients' off-the-shelf libraries can work in an automated fashion.
+Even when these bits are integrated into a development workflow, the difficulty of doing it again for other technologies can begin to entrench a team in their preferred technology stack.
+Even more, any developers who venture into lesser-known microservice frameworks can find themselves stymied by lack of JWT libraries or even lack of usable crypro libraries for the framework, language, or ecosystem.

 ## How to Use It

 This authorizer is somewhat configurable, and the nature of API Gateway means that the configuration happens at the use site – that is, in the template defining the service using the authorizer.

 - Platform Authorizer must be configured as the 'TOKEN' flavor of authorizer.
 (This is the default.)
   - The identity validation expression should be `/^Bearer [-0-9a-zA-Z\._]*$/`.
-This allows a request with an malformed `Authorization` header to be failed without invoking the authorizer.
+This allows a request with an malformed `Authorization` header to be failed without invoking even the authorizer.
   - The TTL on the authorization should be set reasonably.
 3600 is a reasonable value, for example.
 - A 401 `UNAUTHORIZED` Gateway Response is recommended, so that response headers can be set correctly.